Acoustic shape optimization using energy stable curvilinear finite differences: The discrete optimization problem

 \subsection{The adjoint equation method}

 To solve \eqref{eq: disc_min_prob} efficiently gradient-based optimization will be employed, and to this end, we require $\pder{\mathcal{J}}{p_i}, i = 1,2,...,m_{\Gamma_I}$, given by

 where $\bv{e}_i$ is a column vector with the entry 1 at position $i$ and zeros elsewhere.
 Here we have used that $\pder{\bv{d}_r}{p_i} = 0$ (since the receiver is located in $\Omega^+)$.
 Clearly, naively computing \eqref{eq: disc_naive_grad} requires evaluating $\pder{\bv{w}}{p_i}$.
-Approximating $\pder{\bv{w}}{p_i}$ through, e.g., a first-order finite difference would require $m_{\Gamma_I}$ solves of \eqref{eq: disc_wave_eq} which quickly becomes costly for larger problem sizes.
+Approximating $\pder{\bv{w}}{p_i}$ using first-order finite differences, e.g., would require $m_{\Gamma_I}+1$ solves of \eqref{eq: disc_wave_eq} which quickly becomes costly for large problem sizes.
 Instead, we introduce a Lagrange multiplier $\bm{\lambda} \in \mathbb{R}^N$ and use the adjoint framework \cite{Giannakoglou2008,plessix2006review}, which allows us to compute $\pder{\mathcal{J}}{p_i}$ without evaluating or approximating $\pder{\bv{w}}{p_i}$.
 The method is summarized in the following Lemma: \begin{lemma} Let $\bv{w}$ be a solution to \eqref{eq: disc_wave_eq} and $\bm{\lambda}$ a solution to the adjoint equation

 where $\tau = T - t$.
 Then the gradient is given by

 \end{lemma} \begin{proof} First, we define the Lagrangian functional

 and note that $\mathcal{J} = \mathcal{L}$ and thus $\pder{\mathcal{J}}{p_i} = \pder{\mathcal{L}}{p_i}$ for any $\bm{\lambda}$ whenever $\bv{w}$ is a solution to \eqref{eq: disc_wave_eq}.
 Consider the gradient of $\mathcal{L}$, given by